How to Get an Apostille in California (Step-by-Step Guide)

 A certified California birth certificate for use in another country usually needs to come from the proper issuing authority before apostille submission.
 If you only have a scan or a plain copy, that is not the starting point.

 A power of attorney for use overseas usually starts with proper notarization.
-The signer must appear before the notary, present acceptable ID, and sign willingly and with awareness.
-If the signer is in a hospital or skilled nursing setting, timing and capacity issues can matter, so it is smart to address those before scheduling.
+The signer must appear before the notary, present acceptable identification, and sign willingly and with awareness.
+If the signer is in a hospital or skilled nursing setting, additional considerations may apply during bedside notarizations, timing and capacity issues can matter, so it is smart to address those before scheduling.

 How to avoid California apostille rejections